cvilsmeier/moni/README.md

 - Query metrics from Monibot
 - Send metric values to Monibot

-It runs on Linux/amd64 and is written in Go.
+It runs on Linux/amd64 and is written in Go, see https://go.dev/

 ## Download